-- 1. In application to 303.
-3 of the Rules, radiographic or ultrasonic testing may be performed at the option of the Society. - 2.
+- 1. In application to 303, 3 of the Rules, radiographic or ultrasonic testing may be performed at the option of the Society. - 2.
 For the purpose of the requirements in 303.
-4 of the Rules the following requirements are to be complied with : - (1) Longitudinal bend tests which are required in lieu of transverse bend tests in the case where the base material and weld metal have different strength level specified in 303.
-4 (3) of the Rules are to be in accordance with the requirements in Pt 2, Ch 2, 404. of Rules for the Classification of Steel Ships. - (2) For type C independent tanks and process pressure vessels, macroscopic and microscopic examinations and hardness tests are to be carried out according to the requirements of 303.
+4 of the Rules the following requirements are to be complied with: - (1) Longitudinal bend tests which are required in lieu of transverse bend tests in the case where the base material and weld metal have different strength level specified in 303, 4 (3) of the Rules are to be in accordance with the requirements in Pt 2, Ch 2, 404. of Rules for the Classification of Steel Ships. - (2) For type C independent tanks and process pressure vessels, macroscopic and microscopic examinations and hardness tests are to be carried out according to the requirements of 303.
 4 (5) of the Rules.
 For other independent tanks, macroscopic examinations are to be carried out according to the requirements in Pt 2, Ch 2, Sec 4 of Rules for the Classification of Steel Ships.

-- 4. In applying 303.
+- 3. In applying 605.
+3 (5) of the Rules, the welding procedure qualification test are also to comply with the relevant requirements in Pt 2, Ch 2, Sec 4. and Pt 5, Ch 5, Sec 4 of Rules for the Classification of Steel Ships. - 4.
+In applying 303.
 5 (1) of the Rules, the transverse tensile strength of weld metal which has lower tensile strength than that of the parent metal, e.g. in the case of 9% nickel steel, is to comply with the requirements in Pt 2, Ch 2, 404.
 5 of Rules for the Classification of Steel Ships. - 5.
 In applying 303.
 5 (2) of the Rules, bend tests are also to comply with the requirements in Pt 2, Ch 2, 404.
 6 of Rules for the Classification of Steel Ships.
 In case where the base metal is of RLP9 specified in Pt 2, Ch 1 of Rules for the Classification of Steel Ships, bend tests may be omitted. - 6.
 In applying 303.
-5 (3) of the Rules, the test temperature of impact tests may be determined in accordance with the requirements in Ch 6, 413.
-2 (1).
+5 (3) of the Rules, the test temperature of impact tests may be determined in accordance with the requirements in Ch 6, 413, 2 (1).